 Moltann certainly thinks this way, too: ‘The order of the New Testament churches is: first faith, then baptism.’
 Indeed, Moltmann declares clearly that ‘Baptism cannot be without faith.’
 He speaks of proclamation and faith preceding baptism, and proclaims that infant baptism ‘cannot be justified.’
 For Moltmann, baptism is ‘a call in faith,’ which ‘demonstrates the believer’s new identity in the fellowship of Christ and proves him to be an heir of the divine future.’

 What Moltmann says strikes at the heart of the common way that Baptist churches think about baptism today.
-Many practise baptism after education about baptism and as a consequence of understanding the education rather than obedience to the Christ into whom they are baptised.
+Many practise baptism after education and as a consequence of understanding rather than obedience.
 This is not Moltmann’s way, and his way is much closer to true Baptist practice than many Baptist churches today.

 FREE (NOT STATE) CHURCH